Wigwam Sam make and hire Tipis and when time permits other bespoke canvas creations.

-Our Tipis are made at our workshop in Cornwall and our Tipi poles are sourced from sustainably managed woodlands in our local area.
+Our Tipis are made by us here in Cornwall and our Tipi poles are sourced locally from sustainably managed woodlands.

 The history and design of the Tipi

-Tipis have a beautiful majestic presence combined with their functional design.
+Tipis have a majestic and beautiful presence combined with a functional design.

 Conceived by the plains Indians the Tipi is a conical shelter which was devised to be pitched and transported with relative ease.
 The poles and cover hitched to a horse also served as a travois (sleigh) to transport possessions when moving around.